 - If it hasn’t worked in 2-3 minutes, give another dose

 - Put the person on their side if you have to leave

 Illinois’ Good Samaritan law protects a person having an overdose and the people who help.
-The law encourages people to seek emergency medical help by providing protection from arrest and prosecution for drug possession.
+The law encourages people to seek emergency medical help by providing protection from being charged or prosecuted for drug possession.

 How to get naloxone

-Drug Overdose Prevention Programs (DOPPs) across the state offer overdose prevention training and distribute naloxone free of charge.
+Overdose Education and Naloxone Distribution (OEND) services sites across the state offer overdose prevention training and distribute naloxone free of charge.

 You can also get naloxone at pharmacies.
 Most chain pharmacies can provide naloxone without a prescription through a “standing order.”
 Ask for a naloxone kit.
 If you prefer, you can request a prescription for naloxone from your doctor and bring it to the pharmacy to be filled.
 Many insurance providers, including Medicaid, cover some or all of the cost of naloxone.